aristanetworks/CloudEOS/terraform/README.md

 1) Public cloud account credentials eg AWS Access key and secret
 2) Terraform installed on your laptop/server
 3) Security webtoken for CloudVision
+4) Create one or more Containers in CVaaS which will be used to provision the routers

 # Arista CloudVision Terraform provider